RAK3244 BastWAN Breakout Board Quick Start Guide

 The most volatile parameters on LoRaWAN configuration are the Device EUI, Application EUI, and Application Keys.
 These data must match with the ones on The Thing Network (TTN) platform.
 Copy the EUIs and Keys from the TTN platform and paste them on the sample source code.
 Figure 17 shows the lines of codes that should be modified:

-Compiling and Flashing the Firmware
+Compile and Flash the Firmware

 Click the Verify button on the upper left of Arduino IDE to compile the code.
 Before uploading the sample firmware, make sure that the RAK3244 BastWAN is connected and recognized by your PC.
 To verify this, there must be an assigned port on the Tools toolbar of Arduino IDE.
 It should not be grayed out.